varma-4/YoutubeMenuBar/README.md

 #  YoutubeMenuBar

-This Project replicates the Menu Bar from youtube App, embedding the views in collection Views.
+This Project replicates the Menu Bar from youtube App, embedding the views in collection Views

 # Screenshots